 On a recent trip to Nashville, we booked a night at the Sheraton Nashville Downtown.
 The location was fantastic for walking around and exploring and its proximity to Broadway – the place to be at nighttime – was one of its selling points.
 Although we were only there for a night, we had no complaints about our stay and thoroughly enjoyed our time at the hotel.

 The hotel recently went through a $25 million renovation, completed in April 2014.
 Along with updates to the guest rooms, the lobby looks brand new and the wine bar was looking pretty fancy, too.
 The lobby was large and open, very spacious with many sitting areas.
 The bones of the hotel looked to be an Embassy [...]

 Friends who had visited Myanmar before us had completely skipped Mandalay, but we wanted to take our time exploring as much of the country as we could, so we (somewhat hesitantly) added a few nights in Mandalay, Burma’s second largest city, to our itinerary.

 It’s only about 445 miles north of Yangon (but, in case you’re wondering, if you’re going roughly 25 mph on a train, that’ll take you about 16+ hours).
-When we arrived on the overnight train around 9am, completely and utterly exhausted, we found scores of people at the train station, all hounding us to hire them to carry our bags, [...]
+When we arrived on the overnight train around 9am, completely and utterly exhausted, we found scores of people at the train station, all hounding us to [...]